kyhuber/ML-Trading-Bot/README.md

 # ML_Trading_Bot

-Analysis of real estate data for San Francisco, including interactive visualizations and geospatial analysis.

-First, the Proptech Analyzer computes the number of housing units and average sale price per square foot.
-The app groups this data by neighborhood and plots the trend over time.

-Next, the app considers gross rental data for each of the neighborhoods.
-In the resulting plot, the user can select a value from a dropdown and the plot will refresh to show neighborhood-specific data.

-Finally, the app builds an interactive geospatial neighborhood map using latitude and longitude coordinates.
-This plot features color-coded dots within each neighborhood to provide an easy-to-follow visual interface.

-The Proptech Analyzer creates value for users, namely investors, by calculating key metrics that are relevant in real estate.
-The plots and data visualizations simplify the complex CSV data for the investor.
-As demonstrated in the challenge, the app helps answer investment questions and tell a story using the data.
+Creating a machine learning trading bot to inform decisions about returns based on different trading strategies.

+First, the ML Trading Bot establishes a baseline performance from stock performance data from a csv file.
+Moving average values are calculated based on predefined inputs, creating trading signals.
+Next, the bot tunes the baseline trading algorithm using the support vector machine learning method.
+The app plots actual returns and strategy returns based on the trading signals.

+Finally, the app reconsiders stock performance data using the LogisticRegression ML model.

+The ML Trading Bot creates value for users, namely investors, by creating performance predictions.
+The bot can be tuned using any ML model and tested to view outcomes based on historical data.

-The app is written in such a manner that it can take in data from any city and is still just as useful.
+The app is written in such a manner that it can take in data from any equity and is still just as useful.

 ---